hack101/LearnToCode-Science-Literacy-Week/README.md

 I described above.

-In this tutorial we will be learning Python 3, but all the concepts we learn will generalize to other langauges.
-Here are some lanaguages you may have heard of and what they're used for:
+In this tutorial we will be learning Python 3, but all the concepts we learn will generalize to other languages.
+Here are some languages you may have heard of and what they're used for:

 | Language  | Uses
 |-----------|------
 |Python     | Web development, scientific computing
 |Java       | Enterprise (a lot of big companies use Java), Android apps
-|C++        | Game developement
+|C++        | Game development
 |JavaScript | Web development

 And many more!

 ## Your First Program
-As a matter of tradition, the first program someone usually learns (either if it's your first time programming, or you're an experienced programmer learning a new coding langauge) is the ["Hello, world!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program#History)
+As a matter of tradition, the first program someone usually learns (either if it's your first time programming, or you're an experienced programmer learning a new coding language) is the ["Hello, world!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program#History)

 This program prints "Hello, world!" to the screen!